Skip to content

 8 | Cut Exact Cable Lengths

-Pull the cable hand-tight, measure an inch past the face of the tensioner, and make your finish cut.
+Pull the cable hand-tight, measure one inch past the face of the tensioner, and make your finish cut.

 PRO TIP: Use 3/4" painters tape to easily measure 1" past the face of the tensioner (1/4" tensioner head + 3/4" painters tape.)